wilddeer/stickyfill/README.md

 ### `Stickyfill.Sticky`

 Sticky class.
-You can call it directly:
+You can call it directly if you want:

 ```js
 const sticky = new Stickyfill.Sticky(element);